dolio/temple-tools/craft-dat/README.md

-# Discern Dat
+# Craft (Dat)

 ## Info

-This is an implementation of a quick-and-dirty extractor for Troika DAT files.
-It has two modes, `list` and `extract`.
+This is an implementation of a quick-and-dirty extractor/creator for Troika DAT files.
+It has three modes, `list`, `disjoin` and `fabricate`.

-The `list` mode simply lists the files stored in a DAT archive, showing the directories/files that _would_ be created in extract mode.
+The `list` mode simply lists the files stored in a DAT archive, showing the directories/files that _would_ be created in disjoin mode.
 Whether or not a stored file is compressed is also indicated.
 Usage is:

-  > discern-dat list FILE
+  > craft-dat list FILE

-The `extract` mode actually extracts the entire contents of the archive.
+The `disjoin` mode actually extracts the entire contents of the archive.
 Usage is:

-  > discern-dat extract FILE
+  > craft-dat disjoin FILE

 An optional `-d` argument specifies a directory to extract the files to.
-This works both in `list` and `extract` mode, with the former showing the locations of the files that will be created including the directory.
+This works both in `list` and `disjoin` mode, with the former showing the locations of the files that will be created including the directory.

+The `fabricate` mode is for creating archives.
+It takes a directory as an argument, and creates a DAT file containing the entire contents of that directory.
+An optional `-o` argument specifies the name of the archive to be created.
+By default, the directory name is used, but with `.dat` appended.

-A `-v` switch will put the program into 'verbose' mode, which will print out some extra information while running.
+A `-v` switch will put the program into 'verbose' mode, which will print out some extra information while running in some modes.

 Some warnings: